 - Leadership opportunities

-- A growing network of former editing majors/minors in companies across the United States, who can help each other in finding good employment opportunities
+You’ll also have access to a growing network of former editing majors/minors in companies across the United States, who can help each other in finding good employment opportunities.

 University Aims and the Editing Program

 In keeping with the aims of a BYU education, the editing program strives to cultivate in its students the attitude that editing is primarily service -oriented.
 Upon achieving an editing major/minor, students will have received an education that harmonizes with the aims of BYU in the following ways: